Get insider access

 Your browser is not supported or outdated so some features of the site might not be available.

-The 5 Best DSLR Cameras For Beginners - Spring 2024 Reviews
+The 5 Best DSLR Cameras For Beginners - Black Friday 2024

 Best DSLR Cameras For Beginners

-While mirrorless cameras have overtaken the market in recent years, there's still a lot to love about traditional DSLRs, from optical viewfinders that give you an unfiltered, lag-free view of your subjects to unrivaled battery performance to ergonomics that have defined the shooting experience for generations of photographers.
-You can also generally find DSLRs for cheaper, especially if you look for used models at retailers like MPB, KEH, Adorama, and B&H Photo Video.
-While it can be tempting to go right for a high-end camera, it's important to get a handle on the basics when you're just starting out, so while we've included some newer models with more impressive feature sets, it's hard to go wrong with any DSLR released in the past several years if you've never used one before.
-It's also worth noting that while the camera body matters, lenses will matter much more if you're serious about stepping your photography game up.
+While mirrorless cameras have overtaken the market in recent years, there's still a lot to love about traditional DSLRs, from optical viewfinders that give you an unfiltered view of your subjects to unrivaled battery performance to ergonomics that have defined the shooting experience for generations of photographers.
+You can also generally find DSLRs for cheaper, especially if you look for used options on eBay or at retailers like Adorama, B&H Photo Video, KEH Camera, and MPB.

-We've bought and tested over 100 cameras in our lab, and below, you'll find our picks for the best beginner DSLR cameras.
-If you're curious about mirrorless options, look at our picks for the best mirrorless cameras for beginners.
+We've bought and tested over 110 cameras, and below, you'll find the best DSLR cameras we've tested for beginners.
+If you're curious about mirrorless options, take a look at our picks for the best mirrorless cameras for beginners.
 Or, if you're looking for something more advanced, check out our recommendations for the best DSLR cameras overall or the best cameras for photography.

 1. Best DSLR Camera For Beginners

-The Canon EOS Rebel T8i is the best beginner DSLR we've tested.
-It has everything you'd want in a beginner camera and then some, making this a great option to grow into as a novice photographer.
-It's compatible with any of Canon's crop-sensor EF-S lenses or full-frame EF lenses, so you have a wide range of lenses to choose from if you want to upgrade from the kit lens.
-Unlike some of our other picks below, this is also one of the few beginner DSLRs that can record 4k video, making it a good choice for those who like to shoot some video on the side.
+The Canon EOS Rebel T8i/850D is the best beginner DSLR camera we've tested.
+As Canon's most advanced entry-level DSLR, it's a great option to get you started with photography.
+Like all the cameras on this list, it's compatible with both crop sensor and full-frame lenses, and Canon's EF/EF-S lens mount includes a wide range of affordable lens options to choose from if you ever want to venture beyond the kit lens.
+Unlike some of our other picks below, this is also one of the few beginner DSLRs that can record 4k video, making it a good choice for those curious about video recording as well.

-Though it doesn't quite match up to newer mirrorless alternatives like the Canon EOS R50, the autofocus system on the T8i is one of the most advanced of any camera on this list.
-That, plus a relatively quick burst rate, makes the T8i a well-rounded choice, allowing you to shoot faster subjects like sports and wildlife and slower subjects like portraits and landscapes.
+While it doesn't quite match up to newer mirrorless alternatives like the Canon EOS R50, the autofocus system on the T8i is one of the most advanced of any camera on this list.
+That, plus a relatively quick burst rate, makes the T8i a well-rounded choice, allowing you to shoot everything from slow subjects like landscapes and portraits to faster subjects like sports and wildlife.

 See our review